Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-24-ElasticSearch-Kibana.md

 mathjax: true
 ---

-# Data Manipulation and Visualization Using Elasticsearch and Kibana

 Elasticsearch is a **distributed**, **real-time**, search and analytics platform.

 Using a restful API, Elasticsearch saves data and indexes it automatically.
 It assigns types to fields and that way a search can be done smartly and quickly using filters and different queries.